Ramji Londonwaley: Plot

-Ramji is a naive and docile village cook who has taken upon himself the sole responsibility of marrying his sister to a good family, as they are orphans.
+Ramji is a naive and docile Bihari cook who has taken upon himself the sole responsibility of marrying his sister to a good family, as they are orphans.
 He eventually finds a good suitor for her, and then he has to shell out dowry for the groom's family, where the marriage is arranged and preparations made.
 Therefore, Ramji plans to go to London and work as a chef for a multimillion-dollar London-based British Indian businessman family.
 The arrangement is that Ramji will have to send part of his salary as compensation for the dowry he owes.
 Unfortunately, on the day Ramji arrives at the employer's doorstep, the millionaire who hired him is very sick and eventually passes away before signing Ramji's paperwork, leaving him jobless.
 Desperate to stay and earn the money needed for his sister's dowry, he starts working illegally (without work permit) as an expert Indian chef in an Indian restaurant owned by an NRI, Guru, who has a wife and a handicapped son.
 Eventually, due to his good manners, friendliness, and expert skills, he wins the family's heart.
 As the restaurant becomes lucrative due to Ramji's excellent culinary skills, the police are on his heels.

-Jai Kapoor, Guru's cunning lawyer friend, explains that the only way out is marriage to a British citizen and suggests Ramji marry his own girlfriend Samira.
+Jai Kapoor, Guru's cunning lawyer friend, explains that the only way out is marriage to a British citizen and suggests Ramji marry his own girlfriend, Samira.
 Guru also convinces Ramji to do a marriage of convenience so that Guru can put up a defence in a case filed against his restaurant for hiring illegal immigrants.
 Ramji reluctantly agrees for a "fake" marriage with Jai's girlfriend Samira, and they get married over the weekend inside a church (so that paperwork comes faster), and he converts to Christianity as Robert.
 For all these gimmicks, the lawyer charges heavy fees from Mr. Guru and deposits them in the joint account of his wife Samira.